CloudSlang/docs/cloudslang_cli.rst

 Run in Debug Mode
 -----------------

-To print all published variables to the screen, use the ``--d`` flag.
+To print each task's published variables to the screen, use the ``--d`` flag.

 .. code:: bash